 9.4 If you have changed your mind and wish to cancel a Contract, please contact us in writing before the expiry of the deadline referred to in clause 8.2 to tell us clearly that you wish to cancel by sending an e-mail to email@example.com or by sending a letter to our postal address.
 Alternatively you may wish to use the model cancellation form below, but this is not obligatory.
 You may wish to keep a copy of your cancellation notification for your own records.
 If you send us your cancellation notice by e-mail or by post, then your cancellation is effective from the date you sent us the e-mail or posted the letter to us.

 9.5 On cancellation of a Contract, you will receive a full refund of the price you paid for the Products and a full refund of any applicable delivery charges you paid for.
 The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.
 For example, if we offer delivery of a Product within 5-7 days at one cost but you choose to have the product delivered within 24 hours at a higher cost, then we will only refund what you would have paid for the cheaper delivery option.
 We will make any refunds due to you as soon as possible and in any event your refund will be made within 14 days of your telling us you have changed your mind and once the Product has been returned.

 9.6 If you cancel the Contract after the Products have been delivered to you:

 (a) you must return or make the Products available for a collection as soon as reasonably practicable and in any event no later than 14 days after the date of your cancellation.
 If the Products are being collected this will be from the address to which they were delivered and we will contact you to arrange a suitable time for collection;

-(c) a collection charge will apply which will vary according to the Product.
+(d) a collection charge will apply which will vary according to the Product.
+This also applies to any exchanges.
 For more information regarding returns and refunds, please refer to our Returns & Refunds page.